39plu/dumi-theme-skk/example/docs/components/index.en-US.md

 );
 ```

-But if you are reusing components under `dumi-theme-antd-style`, you do not need to wrap them with `DumiSiteProvider`.
-The theme package will automatically wrap the document with `DumiSiteProvider`, as detailed in the [source code](https://github.com/arvinxx/dumi-theme-antd-style/blob/master/src/layouts/DocLayout/index.tsx#L58).
+But if you are reusing components under `@39nyx/dumi-theme-skk`, you do not need to wrap them with `DumiSiteProvider`.
+The theme package will automatically wrap the document with `DumiSiteProvider`, as detailed in the [source code](https://github.com/arvinxx/@39nyx/dumi-theme-skk/blob/master/src/layouts/DocLayout/index.tsx#L58).